apache/mxnet/docs/how_to/add_op_in_backend.md

 dL/dx = dL/dy * dy/dx = dL/dy * (2*a*x + b).
 ```
 The above equation indicates that `dL/dx` depends on the gradient
 of the output tensor and the input tensor.
+The backward function's signature is the same as the forward function's.
-With this information in mind,
+With the aforementioned information in mind,
 let's breakdown the following backward function line by line.
 ```cpp
 template<typename xpu>                                                       // 1